top of page

 WHY COMMIT TO GENDER EQUITY?

-We continue to create a safe and respectful organisational culture where everyone can thrive by promoting awareness and understanding of gender equality and respectful behaviour in the workplace.
-We celebrate the achievements of our female leaders at all levels and are committed to supporting flexible working arrangements that provide everyone with flexibility to meet work-life demands.
+We are committed to creating a safe and respectful organisational culture where everyone can thrive.
+Awareness and understanding of gender equality and respectful behaviour in the workplace is promoted throughout our organisation.

 Watch